THE FLOWER MAN

 It was because the phone call about the Flower Man's animals was received in my own time and I did not get paid for the work I did with his animals I am not subject to the Privacy Act and can therefore describe my experience.
 There are many yarns I would like to tell about my time while I was on the RSPCA payroll, as well as the payroll of the ACT government, which I cannot because of the Privacy Act.

 The caller told me that The Flower Man had died, and because he knew I had the means to collect his ownerless dog and ducks he asked me if I could go to the deceased’s house in Watson to rescue them as they were not being fed and needed immediate attention.
-I did this independently of the RSPCA with my mate, John, who was also associated with the RSPCA, but also working in his own time.
+I did this independently of the

 The Berra has always had colourful characters.
 I can think of one who was known as "Spooky," an old wino who hung around Civic.
 I last remember seeing him in the early seventies.